Yell County, Arkansas: Culture and contemporary life

 Yell County has several historical homes, structures, and monuments dedicated to preserving the history and culture of the area.
 The Dardanelle Commercial Historic District preserves the historic commercial hub of Yell County along the Arkansas River.
 The Mt.
 Nebo State Park Cabins Historic District preserves ten cabins built by the Civilian Conservation Corps in the 1930s.
 The county also has seven homes, three churches, and two bridges listed on the NRHP.

 Upon settlement, Yell County's varied topography created a stratified society, splitting settlers between the more fertile and productive farms of the "lowlands" and the subsistence farming of the steep and less-productive mountain soil of the "uplands".
 A planter class emerged in the lowlands, and as Dardanelle evolved into a cohesive community, the large landowners moved to town and managed their landholdings from stately homes, similar to the model seen in the Arkansas Delta and the Mississippi Delta.
 This left the lowlands inhabited largely by poor sharecroppers and tenant farmers, who largely shared economic fortunes with the small farms in the uplands, shifting the "upland/lowland" split to a "town-country" divide based largely on economics.

 As mechanization and society evolved and Arkansas became less of a frontier, a wealthy upper class emerged in Dardanelle that came to wield societal, political, and economic power in the county.
 This society remained relatively closed, with separate social events and often summering on Mount Nebo with other wealthy Arkansans visiting to enjoy the cool mountain breezes.
 With little of the industrialization that defined the Gilded Age in the Northeast and Midwest, Yell County instead retained an adjusted Old South economic model based on agriculture but adapted to a post-Reconstruction reality.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Yell County Quorum Court has eleven members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.
 Though Yell County has two county seats, the constitutional officers are not duplicated, with duties split between the two courthouses.

+The composition of the Quorum Court following the 2024 elections is 11 Republicans.
+Justices of the Peace (members) of the Quorum Court following the elections are: